KaspaHub/directory/README.md

 - Submit your token in our [Discord](https://discord.gg/7umFvjcANE) server
 - Or fork this repository → add or update entries → submit a pull request.

+## Token Logo Submission Guidelines
+- Equal height and width dimensions.
+- Minimum size of 128 pixels and maximum size of 512 pixels.
+- Maximum file size of 256 kilobytes.

 ## Contact Us/ Collaborator Applications
 - **X**: [https://x.com/KaspaHub](https://x.com/KaspaHub)